Nimisha-Singh/DataMining_DataWarehousing/README.md

 Next, we calculate the cosine similarity among the text documents and store their value in the variable similarity.
 Lastly we made a function named rcmd in which we passed our input movie as the argument.
 Function returns the list of 12 movies which are most similar with our input movie.

 3 Hosting our system over a Local Server :
-We used flask python library to host our system over a local server.
+We used flask, micro web framework written in python, to host our system over a local server.

 3.1 What is Flask?
 Flask is a lightweight WSGI  Web application framework.
 This means flask provides you with tools, libraries and technologies that allow you to build a web application.
 This web application can be some web pages, a blog, a wiki or go as big as a web-based calendar application or a commercial website.